ar-work-acc/chat_app/README.md

 ## Other notes

-1. Note that when you use wss, create-react-app must use the same credentials for HTTPS or Chrome will block the connection.
+Note that when you use wss/https, create-react-app must use the same credentials for HTTPS or Chrome will block the connection.

+For local development:

 ```
 HTTPS=true SSL_CRT_FILE=./.certs/server.crt SSL_KEY_FILE=./.certs/server.key PORT=3001 react-scripts start